aidan-hadi/comp2850-hci-portfolio-project/Submission/assessment.md

 **Evidence**: Participant C
 **Inclusion risk**: None
 **Type**: Job story
-**How does Task 1 test this**: Task 1 test this feature, and links it to this job story
+**How does Task 1 test this**: Task 1 tests the implementation of this feature, and links it to this job story

 ---
+## Task descriptions

+For this, I used four tasks labelled T1-T4, which tests the core functionalities of the program.
+This worked to test every critical part.

 ## Task T1: Filter Tasks